The CPI was developed to promote the protection and effective management of Florida’s coastal resources in four specific priority areas:

 Applicant demonstrates how the project will benefit coastal resource management.

-Project is feasible and can be completed within one year.
+Project is feasible and can be completed within 12 months.

-Budget and budget narrative clearly show how Florida Coastal Management Program funds and match funds will be expended in accordance with paragraph 62S-4.004(2)(d), FAC, and demonstrate a cost relationship to project activities.
+Budget and budget narrative clearly show how FCMP funds and match funds will be expended in accordance with paragraph 62S-4.004(2)(d), F.A.C., and demonstrate a cost relationship to project activities.

 Project costs are reasonable.

-Reviewers will be looking for proposals that have the following characteristics:
+Reviewers will look for proposals that have the following characteristics:

-There is a demonstrated need for the project and project description is clear.
+A demonstrated need for the project and clear project description.